 Carbon pricing under ETS2 will raise prices of fossil fuels in heating and transport and thus of all products which include these as inputs.
-EU countries are therefore required to use the estimated €260 billion in revenue "giving priority to activities that can contribute to addressing social aspects of the emissions trading".
+EU countries are therefore required to use the revenues "giving priority to activities that can contribute to addressing social aspects of the emissions trading".